quendimax/templates/fonts/README.md

 My Font Collection
 ==================

-This is a collection of free fonts.
+This is a collection of free (mostly) fonts.
+There is a [pdf-preview] with these fonts.

+[pdf-preview]: ./preview/build/main.pdf

 Greek fonts
 -----------